Optimal Test-Data Piling in HDLSS Classification with Covariance Heterogeneity

-\paragraph{Related Works} There has been relatively scarce works on a binary classification problem for cases where $\Sigmav_{(1)}$ or $\Sigmav_{(2)}$ has strong spikes, which reflects much more realistic and interesting situations for HDLSS data. \citet{aoshima2019} proposed a distance-based classifier, while \citet{ishii2022} proposed geometrical quadratic discriminant analysis for this problem.
-Both assume not only the dimension of data $p$ but also training sample sizes of each class $n_1$ and $n_2$ tend to infinity to achieve perfect classification. \citet{ishii2020} proposed another distance-based classifier which achieves perfect classification even when $n_1$ and $n_2$ are fixed, but limited to the one-component covariance model (with $m_1 = m_2 = 1$).
+There has been relatively scarce work on binary classification problems with heterogeneous covariances, which are potentially more applicable to real-world data. \citet{aoshima2019} proposed a distance-based classifier, while \citet{ishii2022} proposed geometrical quadratic discriminant analysis for this problem.
+Both assume not only the dimension of data $p$ but also training sample sizes of each class $n_{1}$ and $n_{2}$ tend to infinity to achieve perfect classification. \citet{ishii2020} proposed another distance-based classifier which achieves perfect classification even when $n_1$ and $n_2$ are fixed, but limited to the one-component covariance model (with $m_{1} = m_{2} = 1$).
 All of these works are based on a data transformation technique, which essentially projecting the independent test data onto the nullspace of the leading eigenspace.
 Our results are also based on a similar idea of removing the leading eigenspace, but we reveal the relationship between the maximal data piling direction of training data and the second maximal data piling direction of independent test data.
 Recently, it has been shown that double data piling phenomenon also occurs in multi-category classification problems for homogeneous covariance models \citep{kim2024double}.
 In this work, we focus on binary classification problems for generalized heterogeneous covariance models.